 This is the most asked question we get and the answer is complicated to say the least.
 The average person would see little difference between polypropylene and polyethylene.
 To the naked eye, both fabrics look very similar and have similar properties such as high strength, long life and can use used in a variety of applications.
 Traditionally, polypropylene has been the more popular of the two in North America, based primarily on availability and price.
 Of the two fabrics available, polyethylene (HDPE) has more advantages than polypropylene (PP).
-In the elements, polyethylene will last longer and is approximately 15% to 20% stronger.
-Polyethylene is also more pliable which allows the manufacturer the choice of weaving or knitting.
+Polyethylene is generally stronger, has better UV resistance, and is also more pliable which allows the manufacturer the choice of weaving or knitting.
 Most attempts to knit polypropylene have resulted in failure.
 Both fabrics can be uv stabilized and are resistant to most chemicals, mildew and fungus.

 We sell our woven and knitted shade fabrics all over North America.
 We are not in a position though to advise a grower on what they should be using to protect their plants.
 Our expertise is supplying fabrics that will give the grower the best woven or knitted fabrics to cover their shade structure.
 What works in one area of the country may not do the same in another region.
 Our best advice to any potential grower is to discuss your needs with your local county extension agent or one of our distributors in your area.